rwang-z/STModule/example_analysis.md

 ## Visualize spatial maps of the tissue modules<a id='visualize-spatial-maps'></a>

-Plotting spatial maps of the tissue modules using the function **spatial_map_visualization**:
+Plotting spatial maps of the tissue modules using the function `spatial_map_visualization`:

 ```r
 spatial_map_visualization(res, normalization = 'log', point_size = 6)
 ```

 **Parameters**:
-- res: result of function **run_STModule**
+- `res`: result of function `run_STModule`

-- normalization: normalization method of spatial maps
+- `normalization`: normalization method of spatial maps
-  - 'log': log-transformation by keeping the direction of activities (default)
+  - `normalization = 'log'`: log-transformation by keeping the direction of activities (default)
-  - 'scale': scale the spatial map of each module to a vector with zero-mean and unit-variance
+  - `normalization = 'scale'`: scale the spatial map of each module to a vector with zero-mean and unit-variance

-- point_size: size of points in the plots recommended point size for some SRT technologies:
+- `point_size`: size of points in the plots.
+Recommended point size for some SRT technologies:
-  - ST data: point_size = 6
+  - ST data: `point_size = 6`
-  - 10x Visium data: point_size = 2
+  - 10x Visium data: `point_size = 2`
-  - Slide-seqV2 and Stereo-seq data: point_size = 0.3
+  - Slide-seqV2 and Stereo-seq data: `point_size = 0.3`

 &nbsp;